Picardo31/Paint-Mixer-PLC-TIA-Portal/README.md

 * Consider that you should keep track of the number of boats by size and color that have been generated, as well as the total jackpot count.

+EMERGENCY

+* By pressing the emergency button, the system will be de-energized by complete and will stop the mixing process.
+* When the emergency has been dealt with and the system is ready to work, the The operator will press the reset button and enable the system to start a new mixing process.

+SIGNALING AND ALARMS

+* The white lamp will light when the system is in operation, if the machine is in the process of cleaning or filling tanks, this lamp will be activated intermittently for the duration of said process.
+* The alarm lamps of the three primary paint cans will activate when the level of the tanks drops to 20% of its total capacity.
+* The fault lamp will activate when the emergency button is pressed and will have intermittent operation, until the service is normalized.
+* The HMI will allow to constantly visualize the capacity of the tanks, keep the production account

+Manual Mode:

+* Consider a personalized routine to develop the aspects that should be consider for the operation of the manual mode of the process, which can be used for cleaning, filling the tanks or acting in an emergency of the system.

+Features:

+* 3 liter jar: 4.5kg
+* 5 liter container: 8 kg

+Variator works as follows:

+- 3 liter jar: time and speed.
+* If there is a combination of three primary colors, the mixing time will be 3min.
+* The mixing speed will be 30Hz.
+* If there is a combination of two primary colors, the mixing time will be 2min.
+* The mixing speed will be 15Hz.
+- 5 liter pot: time and speed.
+* If there is a combination of three primary colors, the mixing time will be 4min.
+* The mixing speed will be 50Hz.
+* If there is a combination of two primary colors, the mixing time will be 3min.
+* The mixing speed will be 40Hz

 Possible Selection of Colors